Tyson Foods Holds Annual Meeting

 Shareholders Elect Slate of Diverse Directors

 SPRINGDALE, Ark., Feb.
-10, 2022 (GLOBE NEWSWIRE) -- Tyson Foods (NYSE: TSN) held a virtual annual meeting of shareholders earlier today to address company business following its successful first quarter results.
+10, 2022 (GLOBE NEWSWIRE) -- Tyson Foods (: TSN) held a virtual annual meeting of shareholders earlier today to address company business following its successful first quarter results.

 Tyson shareholders elected a diverse board: As noted in the company’s most recent proxy statement, of the 13 directors, four are women, three are ethnically diverse and nine are independent.
 Chairman John H. Tyson was reelected to the board of directors, as were Les R. Baledge, Mike Beebe, Maria Claudia Borras, David J. Bronczek, Mikel A. Durham, Jonathan D. Mariner, Kevin M. McNamara, Cheryl S. Miller, Jeffrey K. Schomburger, Barbara A. Tyson and Noel White.
 Shareholders also elected Donnie King, president & CEO of Tyson Foods, to the board.